-2. Outreach Data collected by the City of Vancouver's Homelessness Outreach Team served 3,474 unique clients, which represents a 26% increase compared to the previous 3 year average.
+2. Outreach Data collected by the City of Vancouver's Homelessness Outreach Team

 The Homelessness Services Outreach Team ("Outreach Team") connects directly with individuals in need of housing, income, and other support services, both at the outreach office and in neighbourhoods throughout the city.